papko26/dockvpn/README.md

 ## TODO:
 - Create scramblesuit script/binary on client side
-- Generate both, classic and scramblesuit ovpn configs on start
 - Generate scramblesuit pass on fly
 - REdirect non-scramblesuit trafic to dummy (donno how)
 - May be generate letsencrypt certs for dummy redirect endpoint?..